New NFL policy will fine teams if players kneel during national anthem

 "All 32 clubs want to make sure that during the moment of the anthem and the flag, that that is a very important moment for a lot of us as a league, as clubs and [for] our country, and it's a moment we want to make sure is done in a respectful fashion," Goodell said.

-"It was unfortunate that on-field protests created a false perception among many that thousands of NFL players were unpatriotic.
-This is not and was never the case," the league also said in a statement announcing the new policy.
+In a statement, the league said: "It was unfortunate that on-field protests created a false perception among many that thousands of NFL players were unpatriotic.
+This is not and was never the case."

 The union representing players lashed out at the league's decision, tweeting that it hadn't been consulted.